Great Central Main Line: Reasons for construction

 In 1864 Sir Edward Watkin took over directorship of the Manchester, Sheffield & Lincolnshire Railway (MS&LR).
 He had grand ambitions for the company: he had plans to transform it from a provincial middle-of-the-road railway company into a major national player.
 He grew tired of handing over potentially lucrative London-bound traffic to rivals, and, after several unsuccessful attempts in the 1870s to co-build a line to London with other companies, decided that the MS&LR needed to create its own route to the capital.
-Construction of the GCML was commissioned to enable Watkin's railway company to operate its own direct express route to London independently of — and in competition with — rival railway companies.
+Construction of the GCML was commissioned to enable Watkin's railway company to operate its own direct express route to London independently of – and in competition with – rival railway companies.

 At the time many people questioned the wisdom of building the line, as all the significant population centres which the line traversed were already served by other companies.
 However, Watkin defended it by arguing that growth in traffic would justify the new line.

 Watkin was an ambitious visionary; as well as running an independent trunk route into London, where he was chairman of the Metropolitan Railway, he was also involved in a project to dig a channel tunnel under the English Channel to connect with the rail network of France, a scheme vetoed several times by the British Parliament for fear of military invasion by France; however, this project was effectively moribund by the time work on the GCML commenced, and historians who have examined the available primary sources have found no contemporaneous statement by Watkin that he envisaged through workings over the lines he controlled from Manchester to France.

+Misconceptions over loading gauge

-Although it is frequently claimed (by authors not referencing primary sources) that Watkin's Great Central Main Line was designed to a continental European loading gauge, more generous than the usual specification on British railway lines, with the aim of accommodating larger continental rolling stock when the line could be connected to a future channel tunnel this is untrue: it was built to the standard Great Central loading gauge of the time, which was in fact slightly more restrictive than some other British railways; and it was certainly not to Berne gauge which is some 8 in.
+Although it is frequently claimed that Watkin's Great Central Main Line was designed to the larger continental European loading gauge with the aim of accommodating mainland rolling stock should the line could be connected via a future channel tunnel, this is untrue.
+It was built to the standard Great Central loading gauge of the time, which was in fact slightly more restrictive than some other British railways; and it was certainly not to Berne gauge, which is some 8 in.
 (200 mm) taller and was not agreed and adopted until 1912/13.